-- 1 New trail access and connection to conservation lands. - 2 Gateway treatment at key intersections along Kipling Avenue and on visual termini. - 3 Improved streetscape along Kipling Avenue, including: tree planting, sidewalks, crosswalks, and buildings that front Kipling with active uses.
+- 1 New trail access and connection to conservation lands where ecologically appropriate. - 2 Gateway treatment at key intersections along Kipling Avenue and on visual termini. - 3 Improved streetscape along Kipling Avenue, including: tree planting, sidewalks, crosswalks, and buildings that front Kipling with active uses. - 4 "Rainbow Creek Road" the new east/west pedestrian and vehicular road connection across Kipling Avenue to the new Parkside Drive, new neighbourhood parks, and a proposed mixed residential neighbourhood between Rainbow Creek and the west side of Kipling Avenue.

-- 4 "Rainbow Creek Road" the new east/west pedestrian and vehicular road connection across Kipling Avenue to the new Parkside Drive, new neighbourhood parks, and a proposed mixed residential neighbourhood between Rainbow Creek and the west side of Kipling Avenue. - 5 Improved intersection and gateway to Rainbow Creek west and the Humber River Valley east, with enhanced landscaping and heritage buildings as gateway elements. - 6 Enhanced private landscape setting fronting Kipling Avenue to accentuate an existing heritage building within an approved residential development site and to contribute to the beautification of the Kipling Avenue streetscape. - New public parks and amenities that will develop within the new mixed-residential neighbourhood alongside the rail corridor and a new public park on the existing fire station property. - An improved and enhanced Rainbow Creek Valley Corridor with new trail connections to the adjacent neighbourhoods, Kipling Avenue and Woodbridge Avenue. - 9 Enhanced Fairgrounds with new landscaping, trails/trail connections and a new parkette. - 10 Improved pedestrian oriented gateway to the Fairgrounds, including a double row of trees, enhanced landscape materials and furnishings, and the integration of a heritage building. - 11 Pedestrian Node "Kipling Corridor Junction" at the rail crossing a new Pedestrian Priority Zone with improved pedestrian, bicycle, vehicular and trail circulation and rail crossing; enhanced east/west pedestrian connections to the Fairgrounds, Rainbow Creek and new parks along Parkside Drive; enhanced streetscaping. - 12 New neighbourhood park facing an enhanced parkette within an approved development site along Kipling Avenue with safe pedestrian crossing lights and access west to the Rainbow Creek Corridor. - 13 Pedestrian Node Enhanced streetscaping at the Woodbridge and Kipling Avenue gateway with a new public square, widened sidewalks, street furniture, art, and bike lanes. - 14 New bike lanes along Kipling Avenue. - 15 "Industry Avenue" a new east/west pedestrian and vehicular connection from Kipling Avenue to Parkside Drive and the new Rainbow Creek Neighbourhood.
+- 5 Improved intersection and gateway to Rainbow Creek west and the Humber River Valley east, with enhanced landscaping and heritage buildings as gateway elements. - 6 Enhanced private landscape setting fronting Kipling Avenue to accentuate an existing heritage building within an approved residential development site and to contribute to the beautification of the Kipling Avenue streetscape. - New public parks and amenities that will develop within the new mixed-residential neighbourhood alongside the rail corridor and a new public park on the existing fire station property. - 8 An improved and enhanced Rainbow Creek Valley Corridor with new trail connections that are ecologically appropriate to the valley, that link to the adjacent neighbourhoods, Kipling Avenue and Woodbridge Avenue.
+Pedestrian crossing over the watercourses are envisioned as part of the trail system. - 9 Enhanced Fairgrounds with new landscaping, trails/trail connections and a new parkette. - 10 Improved pedestrian oriented gateway to the Fairgrounds, including a double row of trees, enhanced landscape materials and furnishings, and the integration of a heritage building. - 11 Pedestrian Node "Kipling Corridor Junction" at the rail crossing a new Pedestrian Priority Zone with improved pedestrian, bicycle, vehicular and trail circulation and rail crossing; enhanced east/west pedestrian connections to the Fairgrounds, Rainbow Creek and new parks along Parkside Drive; enhanced streetscaping. - 12 New neighbourhood park facing an enhanced parkette within an approved development site along Kipling Avenue with safe pedestrian crossing lights and access west to the Rainbow Creek Corridor. - 13 Pedestrian Node Enhanced streetscaping at the Woodbridge and Kipling Avenue gateway with a new public square, widened sidewalks, street furniture, art, and bike lanes. - 14 New bike lanes along Kipling Avenue. - 15 "Industry Avenue" a new east/west pedestrian and vehicular connection from Kipling Avenue to Parkside Drive and the new Rainbow Creek Neighbourhood.

-Schedule 3.2: North Kipling Avenue (Concept Plan)
+Schedule 3.1: North Kipling Avenue (Concept Plan)

-3.2.2 North Kipling
+3.3.2 North Kipling

-The following annotations describe the north portion of the Corridor and the recommendations set forth in the plan, as illustrated through the Concept Plan and include:
+The following annotations describe the north portion of the Study Area and the recommendations set forth in the plan, as illustrated through the Concept Plan and include: